Last Updated on November 21, 2022

 What Bulb Plants Do Best Indoors?

-The most common bulb plants sold by retail florists for indoor enjoyment are tulips, daffodils, and fragrant hyacinth plants.
+The most common bulb plants retail florists sell for indoor enjoyment are tulips, daffodils, and fragrant hyacinth plants.
 They are all hardy bulbs that bloom naturally in early spring.

-Combination planters, also known as bulb gardens, are also very popular.
-While many of these are usually planted with those same spring bulbs, they might also include several smaller plants.
+Combination planters, also known as bulb gardens, are popular too.
+While many of these are usually planted with those same spring bulbs, they might include several smaller plants.

 I’ve frequently seen grape hyacinths, iris, freesia, tete-a-tete daffodils, and crocus plants included in some of the larger bulb gardens we’ve sold.